kumakyoo42/oma-file-formats/TEMPORARY.md

 The temporary file `tmp1` is the result of the first of the three conversion steps in Oma.
-In this step ids of various elements are replaced by the coordinates of these elements.
-During this process the tmp1 file may be read in several times and rewritten in a modified version.
-In the final version there are no multipolygons (they are replaced by a sequence of areas).
+In this step ids of various elements are replaced by the coordinates of these elements and relations are split into ways, areas and collections.

 The format of tmp1 files is just a sequence of elements: